abinator-1308/go-template-project/README.md

 ## Code Breakup

+##### Build and config

+Build folder has command to build and run the code
+1. sh build/build.sh -> build the code
+2. sh build/run.sh -> run the code

+Config folder has a sample config:
+1. Gox-Http config to configure a client
+2. Messaging config to configure kafka integration

 ##### Entry point

 ```cmd/server/main.go``` is the main entry point for this app.
 This calls the command ```cmd/server/app/main.go```,